Huskyninja/Sherpa-GForm/readme.txt

 Resident Last Name -> text or hidden
 Resident Relationship -> select or hidden

 So make sure when creating your form that you use the correct form field types for the Sherpa field mapping.
-For more information on field mapping, see the Sherpa Gform within the plugin.
+For more information on field mapping, see the Sherpa Gform plugin page under Forms in the Admin console.

 == Changelog ==